NAB arrests housing society officials for embezzling funds

 The society has received millions of rupees from members; whereas, the same has been embezzled by the accused persons instead of spending on purchase of land and development works of the society.
 Moreover, accused persons also allotted plots without balloting.

-Rana Ghulam Fareed, in connivance with other accused persons, transferred dozens of files amounting millions of rupees on bogus cheques as well as double allotments.
-Fareed was also involved in the transfer of 94x memberships on the basis of fake and bogus documents and without the knowledge of the owners.
-Accused persons, in connivance with each other, have committed an offence of the cheating public at large and criminal breach of trust under the provision of NAO, 1999.
-The accused person was produced before the Judge Accountability Court where 07 days physical remand has been granted to NAB.
+The investigation also revealed that Rana Ghulam Fareed, in connivance with other accused persons, transferred dozens of files amounting millions of rupees on bogus cheques as well as double allotments.
+Furthermore, Rana Ghulam Fareed, in connivance and collaboration with other accused persons, also involved in the transfer of 94x memberships on the basis of fake and bogus documents and without the knowledge of the owners.

+It is also established from the available evidence that accused persons, in connivance with each other, have committed an offence of the cheating public at large and criminal breach of trust under the provision of NAO, 1999.

+The accused person was produced by Investigation Officer Ch Mubashir Karim before the Judge Accountability Court, Rawalpindi, on 02.08.2018 where 07 days physical remand has been granted to NAB for investigation.

 The arrested accused persons, in active connivance with each other, have been found involved in corruption and corrupt practices in allotment of plots, embezzlement of society funds and illegal award of contracts for development works causing loss of billions of rupees to the members/public at large.